chetanprasadofficial/scamshield-registry/README.md

 # 🛡️ ScamShield Registry

-A decentralized, community-driven registry for flagging and tracking suspicious wallet addresses — built as a submission for **ONE HACK: 8-Hour AI × Web3 Hackathon** by Hackers Cult.
+A decentralized, community-driven registry for flagging and tracking suspicious wallet addresses — built by Chetan Prasad and Kalyani Kriti as a hands-on exploration of Web3 fraud-prevention tooling.

 ## The Problem